ameya2401/SecondBrain/RECENTLY_ADDED_FIX.md

 ### Test Extension:
 1. Open any website
-2. Click the SecondBrain extension
+2. Click the Memorai extension
 3. Verify category shows "📝 Recently Added (Auto-assigned)"
 4. Save the website
 5. Check that it appears in dashboard under "Recently Added"